 Last but not least, the islands of Koh Rong (កោះរ៉ុង) and Koh Rong Sanloem (កោះរុងសន្លឹម).
 These two are amongst the biggest of the island chains of the region.
 You can expect beautiful beaches and varied landscapes as you move inland.
 These are understandably popular but still with a natural charm.

-It is safe to say that Cambodia is not as popular as their neighbors of Vietnam and Thailand, which is a shame.
+It is safe to say that Cambodia is not as popular as its neighbors of Vietnam and Thailand, which is a shame.
 There is so much to see and experience outside of the normal tourist locations.
 Prices can also be cheaper in these places, helping you stick to your budget.
 There is the beautiful nature and the unique culture that reflects the real Cambodian lifestyle.
-Make sure you put each region of Cambodia on your list of ‘must see places’.
+Make sure you put each region of Cambodia on your list of ‘must-see places.'
 You won’t regret it.

 You will also not regret taking the time to learn the local Khmer language.
 Try out the Ling App to get started ready for your stay in the beautiful eastern region.